QuadSpinner/Gaea-Docs/source/Guide/1-Create/Resolutions.md

 {.TIP}
 > For resolutions beyond 16K, we recommend using @tiled-builds to contend with unlimited resolutions on even modest hardware.

-As with preview resolutions, high export resolutions can also take much longer than the preview - something to be expected with builds.
+As with preview resolutions, high export resolutions can also take longer than the preview - something to be expected with builds.
 In essence, you create a "template" with your settings when you create a terrain at preview resolutions.
 When you "build" a terrain, Gaea takes that preview template and uses those settings to build the terrain from scratch using the full export resolution.
 This results in more detail than is possible in previews.

 For more information on building terrains, see @build-manager.